 9. Your latest client reviews

 You want potential customers to think you’re the best real estate agent on the market.
-But nothing highlights this better than real-life clients actually saying you are.
+But nothing highlights this better than real-life clients saying you are.
 This is why you should include your best reviews in your realtor email signature.

-You can either provide a link to page of reviews or showcase a specific testimonial as long as it’s a short sentence.
+You can either provide a link to a page of reviews or showcase a specific testimonial as long as it’s a short sentence.
 By using reviews in your email signature template, you’re not just saying how great you are; you’re actually proving it.

 10. Your calendar